godcandidate/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond sets the permission to the file hello as 007 9-John_Doe script that sets the mode of the file hello to 753
+7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond sets the permission to the file hello as 007 9-John_Doe script that sets the mode of the file hello to 753 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode